Virtual and In Person Presentations/Classes on...

 Neurodiversity as the lost DEI conversation - Participants understand the importance of having an understanding of Neurodiversity and what it has to do with you, Whether you're neurodiverse or not.
 As a neurodiverse, how to advocate for yourself in the workplace and your children in their learning environments without shame.
 How to activate the ABILITY!

-How to get from Empathy to Equity - Helping participants make a Social Justice journey from reality to justice using the vehicle of a software development framework.
+How to get from Empathy to Equity - Helping participants make a Social Justice journey from reality to justice using a software development framework.

 Expert in Usability, Graphic Design & Equity (as a panelist or Feature presenter)

 WKIM Interview Segment 5/23

 Discussing the need for Social Emotional solutions in learning environments on We Keep It Moving with Marsha Jews.

 For its 2nd year, these Diversity, Equity, Inclusion and Neurodiversity talks that Ebony and team have curated, moderated, staffed, and organized is gearing up for an exciting 6 session season.
 Learn more at Ripefruit.org or on IG @RipefruitCreative